Enchylaena tomentosa

-Enchylaena tomentosa, commonly known as barrier saltbush or ruby saltbush, is a small native shrub of Australia.
+Enchylaena tomentosa commonly known as barrier saltbush or ruby saltbush,is a flowering plant in the family Amaranthaceae.
+It is a small shrub with greyish soft leaves, small flowers and fleshy berries.

 Description

 Enchylaena tomentosa grows as a small perennial shrub, up to a meter in diameter.
 Leaves are slender and cylindrical growing to 6-15mm long, both leaves and stems are densely covered in woolly hairs.
 Fruits form as fleshy berries changing from bright green/yellow to bright red/orange.